Anti-Zionism: The argument that anti-Zionism is inherently or almost always antisemitic

-In the early 21st century, it was also claimed that a "new antisemitism" had emerged that was rooted in anti-Zionism.
+In the early 2000s, it became increasingly commonplace for Israel's defenders to regard criticism of Zionism and Israel as tantamount to, interchangeable with, or closely related to antisemitism.
+It was claimed that a "new antisemitism" had emerged that was rooted in anti-Zionism.
 Advocates of this notion argue that much of what purports to be criticism of Israel and Zionism is demonization, and has led to an international resurgence of attacks on Jews and Jewish symbols and an increased acceptance of antisemitic beliefs in public discourse.
 Critics of the concept argue that equating anti-Zionism with antisemitism is inaccurate, sometimes obscures valid criticism of Israel, and trivializes antisemitism.